recbus/caribou/README.md

 If the hash computed locally from the source data does not match the recorded hash in the database _for any applied migration in the same epoch_, caribou will throw an exception and refuse to apply any further migrations.
 If this happens you have two options:

-a.
-Restore or reconstitute the migration source data that generated the transacted migrations.
+1. Restore or reconstitute the migration source data that generated the transacted migrations.
-b.
-Declare a new epoch.
+2. Declare a new epoch.

 Declaring a new epoch acknowledges that the state of the database has irrevocably diverged from any available source data.
 This is a bitter pill to swallow, particularly for testing, as the migration state of the database can't be reproduced.
 Avoid it vigorously.
-But if you must, it is possible to start a new epoch with an empty migration data source (map) by incrementing the dynamic variable `*io.recbus.caribou/epoch*` to a value greater than any previously transacted migration.
+But if you must, it is possible to start a new epoch with an empty migration data source (map) by incrementing the dynamic variable `*io.recbus.caribou/epoch*` to a value greater than that of any previously transacted migration.
 Thereafter, all existing migrations from the previous epoch (zero, by default) are ignored and new migrations can be applied.

 #### Adopting an existing database